Virginia's 5th congressional district: Demographics

 According to the APM Research Lab's Voter Profile Tools (featuring the U.S. Census Bureau's 2019 American Community Survey), the district contained about 580,000 potential voters (citizens, age 18+).
 Of these, 75% are White and 20% are Black.
 Immigrants make up 3% of the district's potential voters.
 Median income among households (with one or more potential voter) in the district is about $57,700, while 12% of households live below the poverty line.
 As for the educational attainment of potential voters in the district, 12% of those 25 and older have not earned a high school degree, while 27% hold a bachelor's or higher degree.

 Area covered

-It covers all or part of the following political subdivisions: